-Which is why many Christians are tempted to date and marry non-Christians.
 It is possible to have a loving relationship with an unbeliever.
 But it is also inevitable that such a close connection will draw the believer away from God (1 Corinthians 15:33).
-Dating or marrying an unbeliever will solve a lot of issues, including loneliness, the Christian culture's pressure to marry, and the desire to live life with someone else.
+Dating or marrying an unbeliever will seemingly solve a lot of issues, such as loneliness, perceived cultural pressure to marry, and the desire to live life with someone else.
 But the solution comes with a very high cost.

 When the single life gets hard, and marrying a non-Christian looks like the only choice, it's imperative to decide what is most important.
 If following Christ and serving Him in any circumstance is paramount, the decision is easy—don't be unequally yoked (2 Corinthians 6:14); look forward to what God is accomplishing (Romans 8:28); and trust that God's blessings are better than we can imagine (Ephesians 3:20).
+Rely on Him to meet your needs; He is sufficient for every need we have.
 Choosing to date or marry a non-Christian is rejecting God as a primary influence.
 It is clearly declaring "God is not enough."
 And it may possibly be abandoning God's plan for a godly relationship He has waiting in the wings.

 What does the Bible say about engagement?

 What does the Bible teach about marriage?